 - acne, rosacea and other common inflammatory skin conditions

-- stubborn acne or marks or scars as a result of acne
+- stubborn acne or acne scars

-- bacterial, fungal and viral skin infection
+- bacterial, fungal and viral skin infections

-How Ayurveda approaches skin diseases?
+How does Ayurveda approach skin disease?

 Before treating skin diseases from an ayurvedic perspective, it is necessary to analyse the person and their skin condition/s.
 The doctor diagnoses the doshic composition of the individual, their diet and lifestyle, their pulse and their skin health.